Sephardic Jews: Sephardic surnames and pedigrees

 Sephardic Jews have a diverse repertoire of surnames, with some originating in the Iberian Peninsula before the 1492 expulsion.
 Others were adopted afterward, either by Marrano families during forced conversions or by those returning to Judaism in their new centers of migration.
 Additionally, many Sephardic surnames were created or adapted in the countries where they resettled.
 Sephardic surnames are generally older than Ashkenazi surnames, as many originated in the Middle Ages, while Ashkenazi surnames were largely adopted in the 18th and 19th centuries due to legal mandates.

 Place names are a significant category, with many surnames originating from specific locations in Spain and Portugal.
-For example, surnames like Algranati, Almanzi, Bejerano, Carvajal, Castro, Leon, Navarro, Robles, Saragoti and Toledano come from places in Spain, while Portuguese surnames include Almeida, Carvallo, Miranda, and Pieba.
+For example, surnames like Algranati, Almanzi, Bejerano, Carvajal, Castro, Leon, Navarro, Robles, Saragoti, Valero and Toledano come from places in Spain, while Portuguese surnames include Almeida, Carvallo, Miranda, and Pieba.
 Patronymic surnames, derived from a father's name, are also common among Sephardic Jews.
 These surnames often include prefixes meaning "son of," such as the Hebrew "ben" (already attested in the Bible), the Aramaic "bar" (from the Talmudic/Gaonite eras), and the Arabic "ibn."
 Initially used as titles connecting father to son, these prefixes eventually evolved into surnames.
 For example, "Ibn Dana" became Abendana, and "Benelisha" (son of Elisha) transformed into Belish.
 Another example is the surname Behar, which originated as a Hebrew acronym for "ben kavod rabbi" (son of the honorable rabbi), initially followed by the rabbi's name, but later becoming a family name.

 The third type of Sephardic surnames consists of patronymic names borrowed from Christians, which in Jewish usage often became artificial and lost their patronymic function.
 Examples include Rodriguez, Perez, and Mendez.
 These were likely chosen by Jews due to its common use in Spanish society, not tied to a specific ancestor.
 Similarly, Sephardic surnames in North Africa, like Bencassem, Benjamil, and Boukhris, originate from Arabic names commonly used by Muslims, suggesting they were likely borrowed from Muslim neighbors.